Image Segmentation๐

 -

-The following sample metadata fields:
+The sample metadata field

 acq_minimum_mesh